 Hi, I'm Steven Fleming and I am a registered Civil Marriage Celebrant in Australia.
-Originally from Brisbane, I moved to Melbourne around 13 years ago.
-After a long stint, and many not so subtle enquiries from my mother, the time has come to move back to the sunshine state in June of this year (2020)
+Originally from Brisbane, I lived in Melbourne for around 13 years, before the time came to move back to the sunshine state.
+I am now Queensland based :)

 I have a beautiful kelpie named Phoenix, and am an incredibly open minded, outgoing and creative person.
 Other than this, I don't know what else to tell you, as I don't want this to end up looking like a dating profile.
 So how about I just tell you how I began this journey, and a few things I have learned along the way.